 Microsoft also updated its Snap View multitasking feature to let you dock windows to the four corners of your screen.
 While you could split your display between apps before, the number of programs you could have side-by-side was limited by your device's screen resolution.
 The system will even suggest what other open apps you can use to fill up available space, a feature called Snap Assist.

-6. Universal Apps
+6. Universal apps

 Some of these apps, such as Photos, are brand new.
 Photos will pull your images across your PC and mobile devices and organize, enhance and sync them through OneDrive.
 The system even detects duplicates and stores just one copy of the same image, and can automatically create good-looking albums for you.
 The Mail app has also been overhauled and will now be a version of Outlook, complete with an editor based on Microsoft Word.

-With the rise of hybrid laptop-tablet devices, Microsoft wants to make it easier to switch between either mode.
+With the rise of hybrid laptop-tablet devices, Microsoft makes it easier to switch between either mode.
 The system will detect if you've plugged in a keyboard or mouse and switch modes for more convenient interaction.
 If you remove the keyboard/mouse, a notification will pop up from the task bar at the bottom, asking if you want to activate Tablet mode.
 When you do, you are greeted with the more touch-friendly profile.
 Dock your tablet into the keyboard again, and you'll receive the same prompt, this time asking if you want to exit Tablet mode.

 9. Action Center

-10. Unified Settings / Control Panel
+10. Unified settings / Control Panel